-The PACE Program Manager for the state of North Carolina is WRenia Bratts-Brown.
-She is the state representative you will interact with most frequently, both before and after opening.
-She receives the initial Letter of Intent indicating which areas you want serve with your new PACE program, and she will conduct pre-opening reviews and make recommendations for approval of your program.
-After you open, she will work with you closely on program implementation.
+The PACE Program Manager for the state of North Carolina is James Nicholas.
+He is the state representative you will interact with most frequently, both before and after opening.
+He receives the initial Letter of Intent indicating which areas you want serve with your new PACE program, and he will conduct pre-opening reviews and make recommendations for approval of your program.
+After you open, he will work with you closely on program implementation.

 Technical Assistance Providers